The experience of students with disabilities at 4th level education

 In recent years there has been a significant rise in the number of students with disabilities attending university.
 A 700% increase from 1994 to 2012 (Ahead, 2012) has seen a range of support services develop in response to the growing demand for access and reasonable accommodations.
 Recent years have seen further change and diversification of the student with disabilities profile at Trinity College, with rising numbers of students with mental health difficulties and falling numbers with specific learning difficulties (see TCD Disability Service annual reports 2010-14).
-Furthermore, there are now greater numbers accessing postgraduate level.
+Furthermore, there are now greater numbers accessing the postgraduate level.

-At the level of service delivery, DS members of staff have noted an increased demand for supports from this student cohort.
-What remains unclear however is whether these students are experiencing difficulties as a result of their disability or whether these are common issues experienced by all TCD postgraduate students?
-The answer to this will in some ways dictate whether the DS can offer solutions to these issues or whether they are related to a more endemic college-wide problem regarding issues such as academic isolation for students at 4th level, or lack of support from research supervisors.
+At the level of service delivery, DS members of staff have noted an increased demand for support from this student cohort.
+What remains unclear however is whether these students are experiencing difficulties as a result of their disability or whether these are common issues experienced by all TCD postgraduate students.
+The answer to this will in some ways dictate whether the DS can offer solutions to these issues or whether they are related to a more endemic college-wide problem regarding issues such as academic isolation for students at the 4th level, or lack of support from research supervisors.

 Disability Service Strategy 2009-2014 phase alignment: Phase 2